Category Archives: Illinois

 Exact Boundaries Important

-In newly laid out subdivisions in Plano where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in West Frankfort where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been precisely surveyed, or an item that is being divided, will certainly call for a survey to locate the brand-new corners and also great deal lines in Illinois, which ought to be completely noted so they will never ever come to be shed.
+Land that has actually never ever been precisely checked, or an item that is being split, will certainly call for a study to situate the brand-new edges and whole lot lines in Illinois, which need to be completely noted so they will never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.